Eldar993/NewRestaurantWebProject/README.md

 On this step user should write a correct amount to pay and submit the form.\
 Congratulations!You have purchased the order and now the status is changed to DONE.

 After finishing of the application all users must to Log out from their accounts.

-#Script to

-##Build with
+## Build with
 [Java](https://docs.oracle.com/en/java/) - Backend language\
 [Springboot](https://docs.spring.io/spring-boot/docs/2.1.1.RELEASE/reference/htmlsingle/) (MVC, Security, Data JPA)\
 [Thymeleaf](https://www.thymeleaf.org/)- A server-side Java template engine\